Maxidata-Daniel-Robu/LogIn-Advanced/README.md

 dotnet run
 ```

-When running in development the API serves Swagger UI at `http://localhost:5000/swagger`.
+When running, the API serves a static OpenAPI document with Swagger UI at `http://localhost:5000/`.

 ## Available Endpoints